Professional Grilled Prime Rib - perfect everytime.

 Remove at 155F This should be illegal.

-Basic Grilled Prime Rib information:
+Basic Prime Rib selection information:

 • A complete prime rib roast consists of 7 ribs from the shoulder down to the loin.
-Roasts from the smaller loin end are more tender than from the larger shoulder end.

 • Select a roast with lots of fatty streaks ("marbling") running through the meat for a juicier roast.

-• Trim any external fat so it's no more than 1" thick - keep a nice fat cap on the top of the roast - usually 1/4" to 1/3" thick.
+• Trim any external fat so it's no more than 1/2" thick - keep a nice fat cap on the top of the roast - usually 1/4" to 1/3" thick.

-• how to bbq prime rib roast
+how to select prime rib roast

-General rule of thumb for grilled prime rib is 1 rib feeds 2 people
+General rule of thumb for grilled prime rib is 1 rib feeds 2 people:

 • 3 rib roast should feed 5 - 6 people